kamanashisroy/aroop/talks/data_oriented_talks/README.md

 Response to [talk](https://www.youtube.com/watch?v=ZHqFrNyLlpA)
 ===============================================================

 Jonathan Blow gave [a talk](https://www.youtube.com/watch?v=ZHqFrNyLlpA) on programming language.
-Here we shall discuss the vala way to do that, specifically we will use [aroop](www.github.com/kamanashisroy/aroop) profile for vala language to investigate the whole thing.
+Here we shall discuss the vala way to do that, specifically we shall use [aroop](www.github.com/kamanashisroy/aroop) profile for vala language to investigate the whole thing.

 #### Multiple heap allocation and cache miss.